sap-tutorials/Tutorials/tutorials/hana-cloud-mission-extend-12/hana-cloud-mission-extend-12.md

 ## Details
 ### You will learn
-- how to create a remote source in SAP HANA Cloud, SAP HANA database to a managed data lake.
+- How to create a remote source in SAP HANA Cloud, SAP HANA database to a managed data lake
 - How to virtualise data from a managed data lake to SAP HANA Cloud, SAP HANA database